Hold the Plastic

 Studies have found these plastics throughout the body and links to life-threatening diseases.
 Click here

-We will replace plastic food packaging and other plastic products with natural biopolymer material.
+We will replace plastic food packaging with natural, plant-based materials.
 No one should eat plastic.
 Click here

 What are the health risks from plastic packaging for food?